Subset-UCSD/Commit-Challenge-2025/actions.md

 *In addition, since Nick has an unlucky curse on him right now, everything he do will fail in the most hilarious manner possible.
 Be creative!*

-# Nick

-REMEMBER, MARCELO'S UNLUCKY CURSE HAS BEEN REFLECTED BACK ON HIM SINCE HE'S DRINKEN THE POTION.
-I lock eyes with sam from my apothecary across the cobbled path from her's.
-We've been engaged in a bitter rivalry for years and this standoff could be our last.
-Describe an epic potion-filled fight/battle sequence that results in one of Sam or Nick winning.
-Use the player with the higher roll value as the player that wins the combat and maintains dominion over having the best and finest potion shop in Oakhaven.

 # Raymond